 While internal or external IT support is the strongest defense against cyber threats, smaller businesses without it can still take measures to assess and improve security on their own.

 The first step is to fully understand your risk and vulnerability.
-The SBA has several tools listed on its website to help, including free cyber hygiene vulnerability scanning and weekly reports provided by the Department of Homeland Security.
+The Cybersecurity & Infrastructure Security Agency has tools and resources listed on its website to help, including access to vulnerability scans and cyber hygiene services.

 Protect your business with cybersecurity best practices.